Viscosity solution of system of integro-partial differential equations with interconnected obstacles of non-local type without Monotonicity Conditions: Introduction

-A special case of this type of system of IPDEs with interconnected obstacles occurs in the context of optimal switching control problems when the dynamics of the state variables are described by a L\'evy process $(X_s^{t,x})_{s \leq T}$ solving the following stochastic differential equation:
+A special case of this system of IPDEs with interconnected obstacles occurs in the context of optimal switching control problems when the dynamics of the state variables are described by a jump diffusion process $(X_s^{t,x})_{s \leq T}$ solution of the following stochastic differential equation: